 For our journey to and from the island we took flights with Great Barrier Air.
 It was a gorgeous scenic flight over the waters and islands of the Hauraki Gulf, and we got an awesome deal on their website with one way flights ranging from $65-$99.
 TIP: If you are an aviation fanatic, make sure to call ahead and request the jump seat.
 Most of the time if there is no co-pilot in training this seat is available for anyone.There are two airlines that travel to Great Barrier from Auckland, the other being Flymysky, both roughly a 30 minute flight that departs from Auckland Domestic Airport or the North Shore.
 An alternative way to travel is via Sealink ferry leaving at 8am from Wynyard, Auckland City.
 The travel time is approximately 4.5hrs to Tryphena and 5hrs to Port Fitzroy.

 As we were staying within walking distance from Great Barrier Aerodome, we didn’t need to pre book transportation.
 We were able to walk in the next morning and get a car with no hassle.
-I guess there was not a high demand for rentals being it was the middle of winter and we were perhaps two out of the ten tourists on the island.
+I guess there was not a high demand for rentals being it wasn’t the height of summer and we were perhaps two out of the ten tourists on the island.
 That said, depending on the time of year you go I would suggest making prior reservations to prevent any disappointments on the day.
 We found that having a car for one day was more than enough time to see the whole island.
 We drove to Port Fitzroy to see ferry’s coming in and explored the west coast in Puriri Bay.

 If you prefer to be a bit more adventurous, you can also opt to rent push bikes from most rental companies.
 We were lucky enough that our Airbnb provided us with a couple, so ask around first!